Suzan Nguyen

 As a result of attending this program, students will learn:

-Walk away with simple, practical steps to create inclusive environments where every student feels seen, valued, and empowered.
+• Apply simple, daily steps to ensure every individual feels seen, valued, and empowered.

 Adversity is inevitable.